akosbeke/koreader-page-turner/README.md

 The button should go in first.
 You have to turn the button itself as the nut cannot move.

 I used hot glue to fix the battery and the microcontroller in place.
 They in their respective cavities.

+Solder `GPIO4` to one side of the switch and `GND` to the other.
+If you have a battery like I did, you may need to switch the JST connector to the smaller one that came with the LILYGO microcontroller.
+It's just a matter of removing the shield tape, desolder, solder the new one, put back the tape.

 Place the switch extender in between the top and bottom half (it goes in one correct way).